harmslab/pytc-gui/docs/source/index.rst

  + add in new experiments
  + until a fit is performed, plot will show the guesses put in from the slider values
  + saving out the data saves out a .csv with fit data as well as the graph from the fit
+ + adjust each parameter for an experiment using the sliders

 .. toctree::
    :maxdepth: 2